i-adarsh/i-adarsh/README.md

 <img align='left' src='https://octodex.github.com/images/hula_loop_octodex03.gif' width='200'>

 Having a hobby is a <b>great thing</b> for each and everyone because it not only entertains you, but also gives you various benefits which can improve the quality of your life.
 It <b>reduces your mental stress and gives a soothing and relaxing feeling</b>.
-One of my favorite hobbies is playing cricket, table tennis, and pool.
+One of my favorite hobbies is playing <b>cricket</b>, <b>table tennis</b>, and <b>pool</b>.
 I enjoy participating in these sports in my free time.
 <br>
 ##
 <p align="center">